JanoschKorell/janoschkorell.github.io/index.md

 - The popular way to solve a problem with autoencoders is:

     - Another entity has a different reconstruction loss so that other entities can be recognised.
 Especially with a very unbalanced data set, this may be the only possibility.

     - Based on the different distributions of the different entities, one can, for example, draw a threshold to automate a decision.

+    - In this case, the reconstruction loss of fraud and non-fraud data is plotted to draw a decision boundary.